 To make the selecting process less painful and easier, I created this guide to help you decide which option is the best with confidence.
-In this detailed review, you can expect to learn some of the best lacrosse shafts that are worth your considerations.
+In this detailed review, you can expect to learn some of the best lacrosse shafts that are worth your consideration.

 I have selected a few best options for all positions: attack/middie, defense and goalies.

-If you are a beginner player, I recommend you to start with a complete stick rather than a individual head and shaft combination in order to develop your preferences and knowledge about your playstyle.
+If you are a beginner player, I recommend you to start with a complete stick rather than an individual head and shaft combination in order to develop your preferences and knowledge about your playstyle.